State & country picklists in Salesforce: how to connect them with HubSpot

 Step 4: use workflows to consolidate state data

-Because HubSpot doesn’t support syncing multiple picklists directly, you’ll need to roll them up into one field with a Workflow.
+Because HubSpot doesn’t support syncing multiple country-specific picklists directly to Salesforce, you’ll need to roll them up with a Workflow.

-Create a Contact-Based Workflow with the trigger set to Country is known.
+Create a Contact-Based Workflow with the trigger set to your new "Country" property is known.

-For each branch, if a country-specific state field is known, copy its value into a consolidated State/Region text field.
+For each branch (e.g., if "Country" is USA), if the "US State" picklist is known, copy that value into the consolidated State/Region field.

 Step 5: update your HubSpot forms